SkygearIO/skygear-doc/content/ios/record.md

 With the `recordID` you can modify the record later on.
 Say if you have to mark this todo as done:

-(TODO: I think we should use the `SKYRecordID` instead of the `recordName`?
-It seems a bit confusing to me.)

 ```obj-c
 SKYRecord *todo = [SKYRecord recordWithRecordType:@"todo" name:@"369067DC-BDBC-49D5-A6A2-D83061D83BFC"];